JasonGuan1012/student/index.md

  - Freeform Image About Me:
  ![AboutMe](images/FreeFormImage.PNG)

- - Some of my freinds and teachers know that I moved here from another country to US in the summer of 2019 and started 6th in Oak Valley.
+ - Some of my freinds and teachers know that I moved here from another country to US in the summer of 2019 and started school 6th in Oak Valley.
 So this is my 4th year after moving from my country.

 > ## Schedule
->> Period 1: High School English 3
+>> Period 1: Integrated Math 3b

->> Period 2: AP World History
+>> Period 2: Pre-Calculus 1

->> Period 3: Integrated Math 2b
+>> Period 3: Data Structure 1

->> Period 4: AP Chinese
+>> Period 4: AP Chinese Seminar

->> Period 5: AP Computer Science P.
+>> Period 5: World Geography and Cultures